 A good vendor should understand the challenges faced in your particular industry.
 Ask how many other customers they have in your sector, or how many customers face similar problems as your organization.

 The vendor’s expertise in your line of business benefits you in several ways.
 Most notably, it saves you the trouble of educating them about how your industry works.
-Vendors can offer advice and best practices for solving common problems in your field and you can leverage their experience to help you set up a good workflow for your key processes.
+Vendors can offer advice and best practices for solving common problems in your field.
+You can leverage their experience to help you set up a good workflow for your key processes.

 An experienced vendor will also be able to provide you case studies and references proving their success in your industry.
-Before you make a decision to buy, review the case studies they have available and ask to speak with some of their existing customers.
+Before you make a decision to buy, review the case studies they have available.
+If you want to go the extra mile, even ask to speak with some of their existing customers.

 Ask yourself if the system will be able to manage your businesses’ future growth.
 In other words, can the system handle what you are looking to do tomorrow?
-If no, then it makes sense to consider another system that would match your growth expectations ensuring that you don’t face a roadblock in the near future and have to restart the search process.
-The decision should include a cost-benefit analysis based not only on the specific dollar amount spent but also in the time spent researching, implementing and training your employees on any new system that is put in place.
+If no, then it makes sense to consider another system that would match your growth expectations.
+This ensures that you don’t face a roadblock in the near future and have to restart the search process.
+The decision should include a cost-benefit analysis based not only on the specific dollar amount spent.
+Also consider the time spent researching, implementing, and training your employees on any new system that is put in place.

 Training and Technical Support